Eating Disorders Treatment

 ~ Outpatient eating disorder treatment is typically multi-faceted, involving a psychologist, a nutritionist (that’s us), a psychiatrist (if medications are needed), and a general physician (for overseeing medical management).
 We are well-networked with many eating disorder specialists with whom we refer and collaborate throughout the DC metropolitan area.

 ~ We offer individual nutritional counseling for older teens and adults.
-For younger teens and children, we work with parents and use Family Based Treatment or The Maudsley Method for eating disorders recovery.
+For younger teens and children, we work with parents and use Family Based Treatment for eating disorders recovery.

 "You have forever changed my life.
 I cannot thank you enough for providing the right foundation for me to continue in my recovery.
 I've started to get my life back, thanks to you." ~ Mark